FDA responds to Reform UK plans for political civil service appointments

 The FDA has responded to reports that Reform UK plans to replace Permanent Secretaries and Directors General with political appointees, if elected to government.

-As reported in The Guardian and The Observer, FDA General Secretary Dave Penman outlined the issues posed by political appointments to the civil service, saying:
+As reported in The Guardian, The Observer and Civil Service World, FDA General Secretary Dave Penman outlined the issues posed by political appointments to the civil service, saying:

 “An ideological purge does not make for good government.